atomsoftwarestudios/AtsDoc/README.md

 clone the project and open in Visual Studio (this will ensure all required dependencies such as TSLint and TypeScript will be installed from NPM)

-To run the code:
+To run the code use the following command:
 ```
 node [path-to-vs-project-dir]\dist\atsdoc.js <params> <files|dir>
 ```

 **TypeScript Compiler Parameters**

-It is possible almost all available tsc parameters (see [Compiler Options](https://www.typescriptlang.org/docs/handbook/compiler-options.html) for details) except those directing the compiler how to output the transpilled code.
+It is possible to pass almost all available tsc parameters (see [Compiler Options](https://www.typescriptlang.org/docs/handbook/compiler-options.html) for details) except those directing the compiler how to output the transpilled code.

 Additionally the following parameters are available: